taocpp/json/doc/File-Formats.md

 The CBOR parsers throw an exception whey they encounter an Object key that is not a string.

 Semantic tags are currently not supported, the CBOR parsers ignore and skip them.

+The CBOR Parts Parser returns strings as `std::string`, rather than `tao::string_view`, in order to support multi-part indefinite length strings.
+An alternative parser function `string_view()` only works for strings with a single top-level part and returns a `tao::string_view`.

 ## MsgPack